Diamond Is Unbreakable: Related media

 In 2011, Araki collaborated with the renowned Italian fashion brand Gucci for the short story Rohan Kishibe Goes to Gucci (Note: Rohan Kishibe Goes to Gucci (岸辺露伴 グッチへ行く, Kishibe Rohan Gutchi e Iku)) in the women's fashion magazine Spur.

 In 2012, Araki wrote a third Thus Spoke Rohan Kishibe one-shot for Weekly Shōnen Jump.
 Entitled Thus Spoke Rohan Kishibe ~Episode 5: Millionaire Village~ it was released in the October 6, 2012 issue of the magazine.

 In October 2015, Warner Bros. announced that Part 4 would receive an anime television adaptation that serves as a continuation of David Production's series adaptation.
 The series aired in 2016.

 Toho and Warner Bros. partnered to produce a live-action film based on the fourth arc of JoJo's Bizarre Adventure that was released on August 4, 2017.
 Takashi Miike directed the film that stars Kento Yamazaki as Josuke.
 Both studios planned for worldwide distribution and, with a title of JoJo's Bizarre Adventure: Diamond Is Unbreakable Chapter I, hoped to create sequels.
 However, the film under-performed at the box office, leaving the possibility of future sequels in doubt.

-JoJo's Bizarre Adventure: Crazy Diamond's Demonic Heartbreak, a spin-off manga set in Morioh, written by Kouhei Kadono and illustrated by Tasuku Karasuma, was serialized from December 2021 to May 2023 in Shueisha's seinen manga magazine Ultra Jump, with its chapters collected in three tankōbon volumes.
+JoJo's Bizarre Adventure: Shining Diamond's Demonic Heartbreak, a spin-off manga set in Morioh, written by Kouhei Kadono and illustrated by Tasuku Karasuma, was serialized from December 2021 to May 2023 in Shueisha's seinen manga magazine Ultra Jump, with its chapters collected in three tankōbon volumes.
 A light novel adaptation, also written by Kadono, was released in June 2023.

-The Cheap Trick story arc was adapted into the episode From Behind of the Thus Spoke Rohan Kishibe TV series released on December 28, 2021.
-The Janken Boy Is Coming! story arc was adapted into the episode Rock-Paper-Scissors Boy released on December 27, 2022.
+The Cheap Trick story arc was adapted into the episode "From Behind" of the Thus Spoke Rohan Kishibe TV series released on December 28, 2021.
+The Janken Boy Is Coming! story arc was adapted into the episode "Rock-Paper-Scissors Boy" released on December 27, 2022.